Aviation safety: Bird strike

 Bird strike is an aviation term for a collision between a bird and an aircraft.
 Fatal accidents have been caused by both engine failure following bird ingestion and bird strikes breaking cockpit windshields.

 Jet engines have to be designed to withstand the ingestion of birds of a specified weight and number and to not lose more than a specified amount of thrust.
-The weight and numbers of birds that can be ingested without hazarding the safe flight of the aircraft are related to the engine intake area.
+The weight and numbers of birds that can be ingested without endangering the safe flight of the aircraft are related to the engine intake area.
 The hazards of ingesting birds beyond the "designed-for" limit were shown on US Airways Flight 1549 when the aircraft struck Canada geese.

 The outcome of an ingestion event and whether it causes an accident, be it on a small fast plane, such as military jet fighters, or a large transport, depends on the number and weight of birds and where they strike the fan blade span or the nose cone.
-Core damage usually results with impacts near the blade root or on the nose cone.
+Core damage usually results from impacts near the blade root or on the nose cone.

 The highest risk of a bird strike occurs during takeoff and landing in the vicinity of airports, and during low-level flying, for example by military aircraft, crop dusters and helicopters.
 Some airports use active countermeasures, including a person with a shotgun, playing recorded sounds of predators through loudspeakers, or employing falconers.
 Poisonous grass can be planted that is not palatable to birds, nor to insects that attract insectivorous birds.
 Passive countermeasures involve sensible land-use management, avoiding conditions attracting flocks of birds to the area (e.g. landfills).
 Another tactic found effective is to let the grass at the airfield grow taller (to approximately 12 in) as some species of birds won't land if they cannot see one another.